Extending your tier 4 visa

 The financial requirements are quite complicated.
 If you are missing any documents or they do not fully meet the Tier 4 requirements your application is likely to be refused.
 If you have any queries check with a Student Adviser.

 If you are required to have an ATAS certificate in order to undertake your course you must have obtained this before you submit your visa application.
+You should ensure you apply for ATAS in plenty of time as it can take several weeks for the certificate to be issued at busy times of year.

 If you are extending your student visa in order to complete your course and you require an ATAS certificate you must obtain a new certificate for the purposes of your application.
 This includes PhD students who are writing up their theses and who required ATAS in the past.